aditya-411/sds_backend_assignment/README.md

     * SALT_ROUNDS  -> set it to how many rounds of salting you want while encrypting passwords
     * JWT_SECRET  -> set it to the JWT secret you want
 5) use `npm start`

+(default admin is username='abc' and password='123456789' if you import my database)